EU rules on

 flame retardants are getting tougher fast.
 Changes to RoHS, REACH, and WEEE impact how companies pick materials, track their supply chains, and design products to be safer and easier to recycle.
 For businesses using flame retardants, this means tighter deadlines, more paperwork, and a push to think about recycling from the start.

 From 2024–2025, flame retardant regulations are being driven by RoHS reviews, a growing REACH Candidate List with new flame retardants, and a WEEE review pushing for better recycling.
+In March 2023 ECHA also published a “Regulatory Strategy for Flame Retardants”, signalling EU‑wide group restrictions for aromatic brominated FRs as a medium‑term priority, not just case‑by‑case dossiers.
 If you make electronics, plastics, building materials, or textiles, you need to know about these changes.

 RoHS: Scope, What Changed Recently, And Practical Steps